 Once you get the master point dialed, you can rig your rope.
 Use two locking carabiners set opposite and opposed.
 Two biners provide more surface for the rope to move across which reduces the wear and friction on the rope.
 Clip the rope into the two biners in roughly the middle of the rope and toss each side down to the ground yelling “Rope” and looking for anyone in the way before each toss.

 Make sure each end of the rope makes it all the way to the ground.
-If they don’t, pull it up and toss again.
+If they don’t, pull it up and toss it again.
 Make sure you lock both biners!

 Protecting the edge